What is inflammatory bowel disease?

 What about hairballs?

 Frequent brushing and the use of hairball medications may be recommended for cats with IBD, especially if they have a history of vomiting or passing hairballs.
-The role of hairballs in IBD has not yet been fully determined.
+If hairballs are occurring frequently, then an underlying cause should try to be identified.

 What is the prognosis?

 If a positive response occurs to a diet change, the cat can be maintained on the new diet for the rest of its life, provided the diet is appropriately balanced.
-If the cat responds to medication for stomach bacteria, a good prognosis is justified.
+If the cat responds to medication for stomach bacteria, the long-term prognosis is good.
 If response occurs to corticosteroids, the long-term prognosis is also good if administration of the drug is feasible.
 However, if there is no response to diet or corticosteroids, the prognosis is more guarded.
 In these cases, further testing is suggested to see if an underlying disease can be identified.